 In most circumstances a veteran filing a claim for service connected disability benefits must submit evidence that demonstrates that his or her disability was caused by something that occurred during service.
-However, for veterans that served on the ground during the Vietnam War, VA will will presume that certain illnesses and conditions were caused by dioxin and other chemicals present in herbicides that were heavily used during the conflict.
+However, for veterans that served on the ground during the Vietnam War, VA will presume that certain illnesses and conditions were caused by dioxin and other chemicals present in herbicides that were heavily used during the conflict.
 These conditions include the following:

 Chronic B-cell Leukemia: A type of cancer that affects your white blood cells (cells in your body’s immune system that help to fight off illnesses and infections)